Andron (architecture)

 In excavations at Olynthus, rooms identified as andrōnes contained items identified with female activities, as in the rest of the house.

-The definition of andron changed from Ancient Greek literature of Homer to the Latin of Vitruvius.
-Vitruvius explains some of the changes in Book 6 of De architectura; architectural theorist Simon Weir has explained the context around Vitruvius' comments.
+The definition of andrōn changed from Ancient Greek literature of Homer to the Latin of Vitruvius.
+Vitruvius explains some of the changes in Book 6 of De architectura; architectural theorist Simon Weir has explained the context around Vitruvius's comments.

-Art historian Hallie Franks has explained the metaphors of movement in Greek androns.
+Art historian Hallie Franks has explained the metaphors of movement in Greek andrōns.